hmamaysky/MSFE-Information/README.md

 * At the margin, you are probably better off learning Python, though both languages are excellent for the work you'll do in the MSFE (and knowing one well will make it much easier to learn the other)

 ## Bootcamp
-When you arrive at CBS, you will take the following five bootcamp courses
+When you arrive at CBS, you will take the following three bootcamp courses:
-* While the math and Python sessions are optional if you feel you have enough background, I strongly advise you to take them anyway -- it's just a few hours of your time, and you may learn more than you think you will

-Bootcamp courses:
+* Capital markets and investments (15 hours)
+* Python programming (9 hours)
+* Math (9 hours)
+* You are also responsible for taking the on-line Python coding class over the summer (we will provide information about this).

+There is also a required block week in January prior to the start of the 2nd semester in which you will take:
 * Accounting (15 hours)
 * Corporate finance (15 hours)
-* Capital markets and investments (15 hours)
-* Python programming (12 hours)
-* Math (10 hours)

 ## Intreview prep
 Pretty soon after arriving to campus, you will start to interview for summer internships.
 In addition to shoring up your coding and math skills, we recommend that: